Simhyeon/gdmarp/macro.md

 Macro starts with underscore.
 There are several macro rules that don't start with underscore which are mostly intended for internal usage.

+### Comma rules

+M4 translates comma as argument delimiter so you cannot put comma literal without escaping.
+Use ``,'' or _cc to use comma literal.

+Text macro and flex box macros handle comma and comma literal so it is ok to use comma literal in such macros.
+However csv macros or sql macros currently doesn't support comma literal.

 #### Styles

 Multiple styles are supported.
 Simply type multiple css stylesheets delimtied by comma.
 Styles macro can be included only one time.